canonical/kafka-k8s-operator/docs/how-to/deploy/deploy-anywhere.md

 juju show-model | yq '.[].type'
 ```

-## Deploy and relate Charmed Apache Kafka K8s and Charmed Apache ZooKeeper
+## Deploy and relate Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s

-Charmed Apache Kafka and Charmed Apache ZooKeeper can both be deployed as follows:
+Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s can both be deployed as follows:

 ```shell
 juju deploy kafka-k8s --channel 3/stable -n <kafka-units> --trust juju deploy zookeeper-k8s --channel 3/stable -n <zookeeper-units> --trust
 ```

-where `<kafka-units>` and `<zookeeper-units>` -- the number of units to deploy for Charmed Apache Kafka and Charmed Apache ZooKeeper.
+where `<kafka-units>` and `<zookeeper-units>` -- the number of units to deploy for Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s.
 We recommend values of at least `3` and `5` respectively.

 ```{note}
 The `--trust` option is needed for the Apache Kafka application to work properly, e.g., use NodePort or `juju refresh`.
 For more information about the trust options usage, see the [Juju documentation](https://documentation.ubuntu.com/juju/latest/reference/juju-cli/list-of-juju-cli-commands/trust/).
 ```

-Connect Charmed Apache ZooKeeper and Charmed Apache Kafka by relating/integrating them:
+Connect Charmed Apache ZooKeeper K8s and Charmed Apache Kafka K8s by relating/integrating them:

 ```shell
 juju integrate kafka-k8s zookeeper-k8s